-Research Learning Experiences and Advanced Reseach Learning Experiences are first and second-year courses that engage students in inquiry, research, and creative activity that is hands-on, open-ended, and shaped by discoveries that occur during the course.
+Research Learning Experiences are 100 and 200-level courses that engage students in inquiry, research, and creative activity that is hands-on, open-ended, and shaped by discoveries that occur during the course.
 RLEs support our students’ transition from passive knowledge consumers to active knowledge producers.
 All RLE courses involve:

 • student-focused, inquiry-based learning, research, and creative activity, and